Pesticide Certification Program - Other Certification

 Check the homestudy courses page to order course materials.

-Commercial dispenser certificates expiry on your birthday are are no later than the original expiry date of the other province.
+Commercial dispenser certificates expire on your birthday and are no later than the original expiry date of the other province.